chichunchen/cal-translator-and-interpreter/README.md

     - [X] non-numeric input (the extended calculator language accepts only integers)
     - [X] use of an uninitialized variable—one to which a value has not yet been assigned (read-ing counts as assignment).
     - [X] divide by zero
+    - [ ] Generate warning messages at the end of execution for any values that were assigned into a variable and then never used.
+(Extra credit of last year)

 ### Output sample